timwuthenow/ibamoe-enablement/docs/guided_exercises/00_get_tools/env-setup.md

 #### Mac Alternative

 The easiest way to acquire Maven is to use **homebrew** and run the command `brew install maven`, which at the time of writing will install Maven 3.8.6.

+### Java

+The assumption in these exercises are that you will utilize a supported JDK.
+These were tested with `openjdk 11.0.11 2021-04-20`, but other ones are supported.
+You should be using at least Java 11 with {{ product.name }} to ensure your best experience with the tooling.

 ## Kafka